dnashwilton/relationship-rating/README.md

 - JAVASCRIPT

 ### Programmes Used
-- Gitpod to create my HTML files and CSS styles sheet before committing and pushing the project to GitHub.
+- Gitpod to create my HTML files, CSS styles sheet and JavaScript files before committing and pushing the project to GitHub.

 - GitHub to store my repository for submission.